-(a) General Provisions

-- (1) The individual colleges determine the latest date on which their students may register. - (2) A late registration charge of \$15 (amount subject to change) is assessed all students registering after the first day of instruction of the fall or spring semester.
+- (a) General Provisions - (1) The individual colleges determine the latest date on which their students may register. - (2) Students initiating registration after the first day of instruction in a fall or spring semester will be assessed a late registration charge of \$15 (amount subject to change).
 No late registration charge is assessed for the summer term. - (3) The late registration charge may be waived upon petition in exceptional circumstances, such as serious illness or death in the immediate family, or other circumstances beyond the control of the student.
-The petition is available at the Records Service Center, 901 West Illinois Street, Urbana. - (4) Students who are registering only for courses that are in the second eight weeks of the semester are not registering late, provided their registration is completed before the the second day of the eight week period. - (5) A part-time nondegree student whose registration is deferred by the University is not subject to the late registration charge provided registration is completed within the time specified.
-(See § 3-304.) - (6) The late registration charge is not covered by scholarships or other tuition and fee waivers. - (b) Registration after the first ten days of a term - (1) A student who registers after the first ten days of a term must have a Late Registration Form completed and approved by the department offering the course.
-(See § 3-311.) - (2) Undergraduate students must submit the completed Late Registration Form to their college office to complete the registration.
-Graduate students must submit the completed Late Registration Form to the Graduate College or the Records Service
+The petition is available on the Office of the Registrar website. - (4) Students who are registering only for second eight-week or non-standard part-of-semester courses are not registering late, provided their registration is completed before the second class meeting. - (5) The late registration charge is not covered by scholarships or other tuition and fee waivers. - (b) Registration after the first ten days of a term - (1) A student who registers after the first ten days of a term must have a Late Registration Form completed and approved by the department offering the course. - 2) Undergraduate students must submit the completed Late Registration Form to their college office to complete the registration.
+Graduate students must submit the completed Late Registration Form to the Graduate College.

-Center, 901 West Illinois Street, Urbana.
 A service representative will register the student in the courses approved on the form.